fxpl/cpython/boc_readme.md

 ```

 For convenience, a cown is automatically created with the same name as the decorated function,
-holding the return value of the when-block:
+holding the return value (or exception) of the when-block:

 ```python
 @when(c1, mul2)